-- One of the AIB co-chairs will be the designated chair for the meeting. - The professor(s) filing the report(s) will attend (if possible) at the beginning of the meeting and have an opportunity to share any relevant information in confidence to the AIB board before the student arrives. - The student will be invited to report to the meeting ten minutes later than the designated start time.
-At this time, all AIB members will formally introduce themselves to all parties. - Without interruption, the professor(s) will present the circumstances of the alleged violation(s) and the sanction(s) imposed. - Without interruption, the student will present any defense, explanation or rebuttal regarding the violation(s) and the sanction(s). - AIB members may then ask questions of either the student or professor.
-Direct questioning between student and professor is not permitted, but may be directed through an AIB member if appropriate.
-Students may have an ombudsperson in the room with them but the ombudsperson may not ask or answer any questions on the student's behalf. - The professor(s) then may make any clarifications and may make a summary closing statement.
-After this statement and any follow-up questions, the professor(s) will leave. - The student then has the opportunity to make any further statements or clarifications that they wish the AIB to hear in confidence.
-After this final statement and any follow-up questions, the student will leave. - It should be made clear to both the student and professor(s) that there will be no reported in-person decision after the meeting and that when they leave, they do not need to wait for deliberations to finish. - The AIB members present will deliberate privately and make a decision regarding the alleged violation(s) and the appropriateness of the sanction.
-After they reach
+- One of the AIB co-chairs will be the designated chair for the meeting.
+The professor(s) filing the report(s) will attend (if possible) at the beginning of the meeting, and have an opportunity to share relevant information in confidence to the AIB board before the student arrives. - The student will be invited to report to the meeting ten minutes later than the start time.
+At this time all AIB members will formally introduce themselves to all parties. - Without interruption, the professor(s) will present the circumstances of the alleged violation(s) and the sanction(s). - Without interruption, the student will present any defense, explanation or rebuttal regarding the violation(s) and the sanction(s). - Next, AIB members may ask questions of either the student or professor.
+Direct questioning between student and professor is not permitted, but may be directed through an AIB member if appropriate. - The professor(s) then may make any clarifications and may make a summary closing statement.
+After this statement and any follow-up questions, the professor(s) may leave. - The student then has the opportunity to make any further statements or clarifications that they wish the AIB to hear in confidence.
+After this final statement and any follow-up questions, the student is excused. - It should be made clear to both the student and professor(s) that there will be no reported in-person decision after the meeting and that when they leave, they do not need to wait for deliberations to finish. - The AIB members present will deliberate and make a decision regarding the alleged violation(s) and the appropriateness of the sanction.
+After they reach agreement on a decision, the Chair will dismiss the board members.
+Any material used by AIB members during the hearing will be returned to the Chair who will ensure that it is disposed of in a confidential manner.

-- agreement on a decision, the Chair will dismiss the board members.
-Any material used by AIB members during the hearing will be returned to the Chair who will ensure that it is disposed of in a confidential manner. - The AIB Chair who leads the hearing will write a letter which explains the circumstances of the violation, the events of the hearing, and the deliberations and recommendations of the AIB regarding the violation(s) to the Associate Provost.
+- The AIB Chair who led the hearing will write a letter which explains the circumstances of the violation, the events of the hearing, and the deliberations and recommendations of the AIB to the Provost and Associate Provost.
 This letter can be sent by email or intercampus mail. - The associate provost will notify the student and professor of the AIB's decision.
+(This should be done as quickly as possible, within days).